 Resistance training outdoors can be a hassle — carting dumbbells, kettlebells, even a barbell involves way too many trips back and forth from the car.
 But one sandbag?
 Piece of cake.
-Fill it with sand and that single, simple implement will proceed to kick your rear end from the boardwalk to the surf and back, giving you an incredible workout in about 30 minutes.
+Fill it with sand and that single, simple implement will kick your rear end and give you an incredible workout in about 30 minutes.

 A Wave of Benefits

 “Sandbag training develops real-life strength,” says Dustin Kirchofner, an active-duty U.S. Army Special Forces soldier, certified strength-and-conditioning coach and owner of Modern Warfare Fitness in Colorado Springs, Colorado.
 Sandbag training engages the large muscles in your body synergistically.
 “Because of the constant shifting of the sand, you’ll also engage stabilizer muscles through your entire body while also developing your core,” Kirchofner adds.

 This workout, designed by Kirchofner, begins with a Turkish get-up, a highly functional movement that works the upper and lower body in concert.
 Then it moves into two tri-sets, one focusing more on the lower body and the other on your upper half.
 Use the plan occasionally to shake things up, or blend it into your regular programming up to three times per week and enjoy your bag-built beach body!

 After a thorough warm-up that includes a light cardio element and five to 10 minutes of dynamic stretching, perform five minutes of Turkish get-ups, then do the tri-sets as prescribed.
 Rest one minute between each tri-set, and go through each one four times.
 “If you’re more advanced, you can shorten the rest time,” Kirchofner says.
 “As you get more comfortable with the exercises and you get in better shape, you’ll naturally speed up.”